 The number of semester credit hours a student attempts may not exceed 150 percent of the number of semester credit hours required for graduation in his or her program of study, as published in the University catalogs.
-For example, if the published number of semester credit hours required for graduation is 120, a student may not attempt more than 180 semester credit hours (120 x 1.5 = 180) and continue to receive financial aid.
 All periods of enrollment must be considered, even those for which the student did not receive financial aid as well as hours transferred from another school.
 If the number of attempted hours reaches 150 percent of the hours required for graduation, the student will no longer be eligible for financial aid.

 - “F” grades for undergraduate students